wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/212-despatch-oliver-to-sandys.md

 13\.
 I am sending a copy of this despatch to the British High Commissioners in Ottawa and Wellington.

  **The French veto: January 1963**

  _On 14 January 1961, with only a relatively small amount of negotiating ground left to cover, Macmillan’s EEC membership application was brought to an abrupt halt by French President Charles de Gaulle.
 Without any formal warning and without consulting his EEC partners, de Gaulle announced in a press conference that Great Britain was ‘not yet ready’ to assume the obligations of full EEC membership.
 He warned that to introduce into the EEC ‘new and massive elements, into the midst of those that have been fit together with such difficulty, would obviously be to jeopardize the whole’.
 He observed that the Six were ‘a group of continental countries, immediate neighbours to each other, doubtless offering differences of size, but complementary in their economic structure.
 Moreover, the Six form through their territory a compact geographic and strategic unit.
 It must be added that despite, perhaps because of their great battles of the past—I am naturally speaking of France and Germany—they now find themselves inclined to support one another mutually rather than to oppose one another’.
 Britain’s motivations for joining seemed at variance with those of the Six, and he expressed his understanding as to why ‘Britain—who is not continental, who remains, because of the Commonwealth and because she is an island, committed far beyond the seas, who is tied to the United States by all kinds of special agreements—did not merge into a Community with set dimensions and strict rules’.
 Given the prior history of Britain’s attitude to the Six, De Gaulle felt entitled to wonder at Britain’s new found enthusiasm: ‘Yet, apparently now’, he marvelled, ‘adopting a new state of mind, Britain declares she is ready to subscribe to the Rome Treaty, even though she is asking exceptional and prolonged delays and, as regards her, that basic changes be made in the Treaty’s implementation.
 At the same time, she acknowledges that in order to arrive there, it will be necessary to surmount obstacles that the great perceptiveness and profound experience of her Prime Minister have qualified as formidable’._

  _Although the precise effect of his pronouncement was somewhat vague initially, it soon became clear that de Gaulle had cast a formal ‘veto’ over Britain’s membership application.
 After a brief and ineffectual protest on the part of France’s EEC partners, the Brussels negotiations were brought to a close on 29 January 1963._

 1  Document 199.

 2  Margaret Patricia Hornsby-Smith, Conservative MP for Chislehurst.

 3  Note by CRO: ‘Britain has purchased no wheat from India at least since the beginning of 1957’.

+[UKNA: DO 159/62]